litestar-org/litestar/docs/lib/usage/starlite-app/index.rst

 The Starlite Application
 ========================

-At the root of every Starlite project is an instance of the :class:`Starlite <starlite.app.Starlite>` class & this code is generally placed in a file named `main.py` at the project's root directory.
+At the root of every Starlite project is an instance of the :class:`Starlite <starlite.app.Starlite>` class and this code is generally placed in a file named `main.py` at the project's root directory.

 .. note::